John Stringfellow: Life

 Stringfellow was born in Attercliffe, England to Martha [née Gillan] and William Stringfellow, stone mason.
 Initially apprenticed to the lace making trade in Nottingham, c.1820 he relocated to Chard, Somerset to work as an engineer of bobbins and carriages for the lace industry, becoming so successful that he started his own company.
 On 27 February 1827 he married Hannah Keetch.
-They had 10 children, including a son who died in infancy and a daughter, Laura, with epilepsy who died age 29.
+They had 10 children, including a son who died in infancy and a daughter, Laura, who had epilepsy and died age 29.

 Together with William Samuel Henson, he had ambitions of creating an international company, the Aerial Transit Company, with designs showing aeroplane travel to exotic locations like Egypt and China.
 The initial designs were flawed, with Stringfellow's ideas centred on monoplane and triplane models and Henson's ideas centred on an underpowered steam-powered vehicle, however In 1848 Stringfellow achieved the first ever powered flight using an unmanned 10 ft wingspan steam-powered monoplane, built in a disused lace factory in Chard, Somerset.
 Employing two contra-rotating propellers on the first attempt, made indoors, the machine flew ten feet before becoming destabilised, damaging the craft.
 The second attempt was more successful, the machine leaving a guide wire to fly freely, achieving some thirty yards of straight and level powered flight.

 A bronze model of that first primitive aircraft stands in Fore Street in Chard.
 The town's museum has a unique exhibition of flight before the advent of the internal combustion engine and before the manned, powered flight made famous by the Wright Brothers.
 Stringfellow also invented and patented compact electric batteries, which were used in early medical treatment.
 Stringfellow's work was featured in an exhibition in 1868 at The Crystal Palace in London.